DinoVukelic/New-Graph-for-Data-Extraction/README.md

                     End If
                     On Error GoTo 0

-                    ' Process if we have a valid machine name If Len(machineName) > 0 Then
+                    ' Only process if we have some text in row 1 If Len(machineName) > 0 Then
-                        cleanMachineName = ExtractMachineName(machineName)
+                        ' Attempt to extract the machine name prefix cleanMachineName = ExtractMachineName(machineName)

+                        ' Debug which column and raw machine name Debug.Print "  Column " & i & _
+                                    " => row1='" & machineName & _
+                                    "' => Extracted='" & cleanMachineName & "'"

-                        If Len(cleanMachineName) > 0 Then
+                        ' If a recognized machine name was found If Len(cleanMachineName) > 0 Then

                             ' Reset numericTime for this column